Personalized treatment plans for addiction with methadone, suboxone and morphine

 What is Methadone Maintenance Treatment?
 Methadone maintenance treatment remains the most widely used form of treatment for people

-Prevalence of mental health disorders in addiction: The prevalence of mental health conditions among individuals with addiction is
+Prevalence of mental health disorders in addiction: The prevalence of mental health conditions among individuals with opioid addiction

 How is morphine used to treat addiction?
 The goal of SROM dosing, like other opioid agonist therapies (OAT),